How to check water hardness and water softener tips video

 If none of those simple fixes work for you, the most common problem is a plugged venturi.
 You can clean the venturi, do a manual recharge and recheck your water hardness.
 This video will show you how to access that part and replace it if necessary.

-Check out our other videos and be sure and subscribe to our YouTube channel.
+Check out our other videos and be sure to subscribe to our YouTube channel.